aurora-is-near/aurora-cli-rs/docs/localnet.md

 ### 3. Build the CLI

-From the root of this repository (aurora-cli-rs) run the command `cargo build --release`.
+From the root of this repository (aurora-cli-rs) run the command `cargo build -r --no-default-features -F advanced`.
-This requires having Rust installed.
+This requires having Rust 1.68.0 or newer installed.

 ## Setup localnet